rpillar/PKI/README.md

 # Updates
  - refactor Controller code - introduce a *Service* layer that will contain the code to *get the data* - create a *thin* controller.
+ - investigate whether the POD generation can be replaced with `App::sdview`
  - Add code to process roles - *with* / also *require*
  - distinguish between internal / external dependencies
  - Add module dependency graphs